 - Crystals & Stones- Many a witch gushes over their crystals but let’s face it, those pretty rocks aren’t cheap.
 Don’t forget that essentially that’s what they are, rocks.
 Yes, that means any rock can be used in magick.
 Now specific colors and minerals have special meanings and energies, but if you can focus your thoughts, any rock can be infused with whatever meaning you need.

 - BONUS: Music- Many of you have access to unlimited musical options.
-If you are reading this you’ve got internet…and access to YouTube.
+If you are reading this you’ve got the internet…and access to YouTube.
 Find some soft spiritual song to meditate to or play your favorite rock song and dance around the house to build some energy for your spell.

 This is really just the beginning.
 You don’t need an expensive witch’s cauldron, an economical cast iron pot will work great!
 You can use your kitchen herbs and spices in many magickal workings instead of buying special ones, just be careful not to contaminate them with anything that isn’t edible.